PowerCyberTraining/powercybertraining.github.io/pct/intro.md

 opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

+We acknowledge the use of generative AI tools, primarily Claude Opus 4.0 and ChatGPT o3, in developing portions of these materials, revising text, and refining code examples.
+All AI-generated content has been manually reviewed and verified for accuracy.
+While we strive for complete accuracy, we welcome your feedback and encourage you to reach out if you have any questions or notice areas for improvement.